 What If I Forgot to Tell USCIS of My Change of Address?

-Possible consequences when a lawful permanent resident fails to submit a change of address to USCIS.
+Possible consequences when a lawful permanent resident or temporary visitor fails to submit a change of address to USCIS.

-It's perfectly normal for U.S. immigrants with a green card to move around to different addresses in the United States.
+It's perfectly okay and normal for U.S. immigrants with a green card to move around to different addresses in the United States.
 Perhaps, for instance, they get a new job assignment or need more living space.
-Unfortunately, it's also easy to forget that you are supposed to tell U.S. Citizenship and Immigration Services (USCIS) every time you move to a new address, for as long as you hold a green card.
-Let's look at how to handle such an oversight and the potential for deportation if you don't.
+In addition, nonimmigrants who are in the United States for extended time periods might also change their addresses during their temporary stay.
+Unfortunately, it's easy to forget that, if you are not a U.S. citizen and you remain in the United States for 30 days or more, you must tell U.S. Citizenship and Immigration Services (USCIS) every time you move to a new address.
+Let's look at how to follow this rule, and the potential consequences of failing to timely notify USCIS of a change in address (which include possible removal, fines, and jail time).

-U.S. Immigration Law Requires Green Card Holders to Advise USCIS of New Addresses
+U.S. Law Requires Green Card Holders to Advise USCIS of New Addresses

 First, the law itself.
-Almost all non-U.S. citizens who are in the U.S. are required to give USCIS their new address within ten days of moving.
+Almost all non-U.S. citizens who are in the U.S. for 30 days or more are required to give USCIS their new address within 10 days of moving.
 (See 8 U.S.C. § 1305.)
 Filing a change of address form with the U.S. post office is not sufficient.
-You must alert USCIS directly of your new address.
+You must notify USCIS directly of your new address.

 Only a few people do not have to give USCIS their address after moving, including: